 Advantage recognises the key responsibility it has within the supply chain of skilled labour and professionals to ensure that all individuals sourced, procured or engaged are treated fairly, ethically and in compliance with legislative requirements.

-Throughout its core businesses, Advantage holds itself accountable for ensuring that it and its third party suppliers are aware of the impact and requirements of the Modern Slavery Act 2015.
+Throughout its core businesses Advantages holds itself accountable for ensuring that it and its third party Suppliers are aware of the impact and requirements of the Modern Slavery Act 2015.

 We follow our Code of Conduct and underlying policies in which these essential rights are safeguarded.

 We will pursue the following United Nations Sustainable Development Goals (‘SDGs’) that are associated with our five material matters, to contribute to global sustainability.

 The SDGs that correspond to the critical issues identified by materiality analysis are as shown below.
 As can be seen from the focus themes, we consider human rights a crucial issue, recognising it as being at the root of all SDGs.